ndevenish/Hugin/mac/Documents/ReadMe-HuginOSX.txt

 Usage

 Basic usage of HuginOSX is not different from that of other platforms.
 Some of helpful resources are found in the "Help" menu, and you can find more on the web.
-The basic steps are: 1.add images to the project, 2.set the degrees of view etc. of your lens, 3.add control points, 4.execute optimiser that puts the images in the best place according to the control points, 5.stitch the images together.
+The basic steps are: 1.add images to the project, 2.set the degrees of view etc of your lens, 3.add control points, 4.set the anchor point, which becomes the centre point of the resulting photo 5.execute optimiser that puts the images in the best place according to the control points, 6.stitch the images together.

 External commnad-line tools that can be used from inside hugin